Why is employer branding important at all?

 You should first analyze the internal business environment.
 Gain insight into the following aspects by analyzing business and social reports as well as through interviews or workshops and keep your results in writing:

-- Company figures Keep in mind the general weather situation of your company and determine the classic financial and business data.
+- Key figures: Keep in mind the general weather situation of your company and determine the classic financial and business data.
 What does the shareholder structure look like?
 How is the current economic situation?
 How to describe market share and market position?
 How have employee numbers and qualifications developed in the past?
 What is the history of your company?

-- Product spectrum Identify which products and services you offer to your customers.
+- Range: Identify which products and services you offer to your customers.
 What products are they?
 What kind are they?
 How complex is the manufacturing process?
 How popular or innovative are the products?

-- organization structure Investigate which structures and processes are prevalent in your company.
-What is the structure organization?
+- Organization structure: Examine which structures and processes prevail in your company.
+What does the organizational structure look like?
 How many hierarchical levels exist?
-What processes are defined?
+Which processes are defined?
 How are responsibilities and powers distributed?
-What is the degree of formalization?
-What ways is communicated in the company?
+How should the degree of formalization be assessed?
+Which ways is communicated in the company?